 Insurance companies claim to hold the best interests of their customers at heart, but they frequently undervalue the claims before them – even your own insurance company, which you may have been with for years, will try to undercut you in the name of their own bottom line.
 The primary goal of an insurance company is to make the most profit it can, and paying out undervalued settlements is a key part of that plan.
 Insurance companies will almost always begin by offering bare-minimum, low-ball settlement amounts, sometimes even claiming that this is their “best and final” offer.
 Telling them that you are working with an uninsured motorist accident lawyer will ensure that they don’t try these tactics, and will result in your recovering a larger compensation amount.

-Speak to an Uninsured Motorist Accident Lawyer in Sandy Springs, Georgia Today
+Speak to an Uninsured Motorist Accident Lawyer Near Sandy Springs Today

 If you or a loved one has been injured in a car accident where the at-fault driver had no insurance or does not have enough insurance, this does not mean you’re out of luck and left holding the bag.
 With the help of the experienced uninsured motorist accident lawyers here at The Weinstein Firm serving Sandy Springs, you can recover the maximum possible compensation from one or several of a variety of sources.